Zakaria1986/DatabaseOperations/intro_to_sql.md

 `HH:MM:SS:DD:MM:YY,SRC_IP:PORT,SRC_MAC,DST_IP,UNAME`

-This line identifies each unique piece of information in between the commas, and will usually (hopefully) be defined on the first line of a CSV.
-This can be used to define your table schema, allowing you to import the data into a SQL database, allowing you to extract value and inform decisions.
+This line identifies each unique piece of information in the log enrty above, delineated by commas, and will usually (hopefully) be defined on the first line of a CSV.
+This can be used to define your relational database' table schema, allowing you to import the data into a SQL database.
+This in turn allows it to be used in queries, so you can gain business value and inform decisions.

+### Data Pipelines

+A data pipeline describes the path data takes from being gathered, to being useable.
+A typical pipeline looks like this:

+            Data Lake --> Data Warehouse --> Database

+- A Data-Lake, into which RAW data can be deposited.
+- Unstructured data from the lake can be extracted, and transformed into a semi-structured format, suitable for storing in a Data Warehouse.
+- Semi-structured data from the warehouse can then be transferred into a NoSQL DB if no further structure is necessary, or transformed into a structured format for ingestion into a SQL database.